samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 npm install -g ember-cli
 ```

-Once that is done, let’s get a EmberJS app started!
+Once that is done, let’s get an EmberJS app started!
 We will be making a login feature that takes us to a faux bank account.
 To get this going all you have to do is navigate to the folder you want this project in and type:

 ```bash
 ember new ember-js-auth